Treboder/SelfHealingArchitectureExercises/lesson-3-cloud-automation/README.md

        2. Desired capacity to `3`
    5. Take screenshot of the EC2 instances running in the environment.
    6. Clean up environment by setting autoscaling groups Maximum, Minimum, Desired capacity to `0`
-7. Tear down resources created for the excercise
+7. Tear down resources created for the exercise
    1. Manually delete/deregister the following resources in this order
        1. Auto Scaling Group
        2. Launch Template